This Privacy Notice sets out what information we collect, how we collect it and what we do with it.

 It applies to you and is available on our website(s) and through other channels.
 In all your dealings with us you must ensure that others you represent are aware of the content of our Privacy Notice and consent to your acting on their behalf.

-The data controller is Saddle Skedaddle, The Cycle Hub, Quayside, Newcastle Upon Tyne, Tyne and Wear, NE6 1BU
+The data controller is Saddle Skedaddle, The Cycle Hub, Quayside, Newcastle Upon Tyne, Tyne and Wear, UK, NE6 1BU

 In summary, we will: